New York National Guard Soldier sets new weight lifting record

 |0

-This work, New York National Guard Soldier sets new weight lifting record [Image 8 of 8], by SGT Alexander Rector, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New York National Guard Soldier sets new weight lifting record, by MAJ Avery Schneider, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT